Bubblegum Crisis

-Bubblegum Crisis (バブルガムクライシス, Baburugamu Kuraishisu) is a 1987 to 1991 cyberpunk original video animation (OVA) series produced by Youmex and animated by AIC and Artmic.
-The series was planned to run for 13 episodes, but was cut short to just 8.
+Bubblegum Crisis (バブルガムクライシス, Baburugamu Kuraishisu) is a 1987-1991 Japanese cyberpunk original video animation (OVA) series produced by Youmex and animated by AIC and Artmic.

 The series involves the adventures of the Knight Sabers, an all-female group of mercenaries who don powered exoskeletons and fight numerous problems, most frequently rogue robots.
 The success of the series spawned several sequel series.